For all the bands closely intimate to my beautifully toxic heart. I love gorgeous voices singing about horrible things.

 – John Paul II

-Even if they buy you lunch or breakfast every day, carry your bags, or leave chocolates at your doorstep, they’re still useful providers.
-Do not be overzealous in offending or pushing them away – unless it’s a fetish they have.
-Instead, make them feel like they’re your partner without letting that happen.
+If they want to buy you lunch or breakfast every day, carry your bags, help to do the heavy lifting for your assignments, or leave chocolates at your doorstep, they’re still useful providers.
+Do not be overzealous in offending or pushing them away.
+Instead, make them feel like they’re your partner without actually letting that happen.

 Elle King makes no promises when she sings I Told You I Was Mean.